osteele/imu-tools/README.md

 ## Viewing the Web Examples

-Run `pipenv run webserver` to start a web server.
+Run `./webserver` to start a web server.

 <http://127.0.0.1:8000> displays a directory of web pages in the `web` directory
 directory.